hackclub/kicad-wakatime/README.md

 Known issue: When using hierarchy sheets, kicad-wakatime will create a project for each sheet.
 If you are going to use this for SoM, just select all the projects applicable in their UI.

+If kicad-wakatime keeps saying `No change detected!`, create a new project, select that new project in wakatime, go back to the old project, select the old project in wakatime.
+Kicad is most likely stuck in a weird state.

 If kicad-wakatime is not doing what you expect, please [open an issue](https://github.com/hackclub/kicad-wakatime/issues).

 The bug report template will ask you for a magic word to confirm that you've read this README.\